top of page

 Music notation for My mother makes me mash...

-• Tap out the rhythm without the words.
+• Tap out the rhythm without the words

-• Tap out the rhythm as you say the words.
+• Tap out the rhythm as you say the words

-• Tap the beat as you say the words.
+• Tap the beat as you say the words

-If you're familiar with rhythm syllables, say the syllables. e.g.: Ti, ti-ka, ti-ti etc.
+If you're familiar with rhythm syllables, say them as you practice (e.g., "Ti, ti-ka, ti-ti," etc.):

 sheet music with rhythmic syllables My mother makes me mash